learnyou/learnyou.org/pages/about.md

 changes.
 Thus the quality of the book improves, with minimal effort on my part.
 This happens more than you would think.

+[^1]: I did ask the Learn You a Haskell! author's permission to name my
+      project as such, and he granted me permission.

 [1]: /
 [2]: http://opensource.org/osd
 [3]: https://youtu.be/aNAtbYSxzuA?t=12m30s